devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Code Snippet 30: Favorite BLoC in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

 As I mentioned before, the BLoC package for Flutter uses the Provider package [\[58\]](https://pub.dev/packages/provider).
 This means that we can provide our BLoC to the rest of our Widget Tree in the same way we learned in the chapter [State Management Alternatives](https://github.com/Fasust/flutter-guide/wiki/210-State-Management-Alternatives).
-By the rule of *“lifting State up”* we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
+By the rule of *“lifting State up”*, we have to place the favorite BLoC at the lowest common ancestor of all Widgets that need access to it.
 So in our case at *MaterialApp*:

 ``` dart
 void main() => runApp(MyApp());